-At York there are two main survey tools on offer: Google Forms and Qualtrics.
-Use the tabs below to find out more about each:
+At York there are two main survey tools: Google Forms and Qualtrics.

 Google Forms is part of the Google Apps for Education suite.

 It is great for simple forms and surveys and has the benefit that the survey can be locked down to University of York members as a whole, as well as to specific individuals.